tmtsoftware/csw-keycloak-adapters/README.md

 # keycloak-adapters

-Port of removed java keycloak adapters used by csw auth service
+This is a port of the removed java keycloak adapters, which are used by the CSW auth service.
+This code is based on keycloak-25.0.3 and was updated to work with keycloak-26.